Grubhub: Post acquisition

 In April 2022, Just Eat said that it would consider a full sale of Grubhub after Cat Rock Capital, an activist investor, pressed the company to focus on European markets.

 In July 2022, Amazon struck a deal with Just Eat to offer Prime customers free Grubhub+ membership for a year.
 The partnership allows Amazon to take a 2% stake in the company with the option to acquire up to 15% based on performance.
+In May 2024, Amazon announced that Grubhub+ would become permanently included with Amazon Prime memberships.

 In popular culture

-Throughout 2020, Grubhub released a series of computer-animated television commercials of people ordering food on the app.
+Throughout 2020, Grubhub released a series of animated television commercials of people ordering food on the app.
 In January 2021, one of these commercials, called "Delivery Dance", became popular on the internet as a meme, with many people uploading parodies of it.
 The commercial shows several people dancing after ordering food from Grubhub, set to "Soy Yo" by the Colombian pop band Bomba Estereo.
 The commercial was panned, as it was seen as too obnoxious.
 Comparisons were made online between this ad and a similar ad from the grocery store chain Kroger.